shakfu/py-js/FAQ.md

 ### Is this macOS only?

-This project is macOS x86_64 (intel) compatible currently.
+This project is currently only macOS x86_64 (Intel) or arm64 (Apple silicon) compatible.

-### What about compatibility with Apple Silicon?

-The main branch has just converted to the lastest `max-base-sdk` and it is now compatible with Apple Silicon machines.

 ### What about compatibility with Windows?